 - Wash out the incubator and all of the trays, and sanitize it thoroughly once all of the eggs have either been hatched or given up upon.
 Allow the brooder and all of its parts to air dry completely before putting it back together and storing it away.

-Game bird feed instead of more typical backyard chicken feed can help increase the protein levels in the flock, as will free ranging for insects.
+Game bird feed instead of more typical backyard chicken feed can help increase the protein levels in the flock, as well free-ranging for insects.

 Tara lives on a 56 acres farm in the Appalachian Mountains, where she faces homesteading and farming challenges every single day, raising chickens, goats, horses, and tons of vegetables.
 She’s an expert in all sorts of homesteading skills such as hide tanning, doll making, tree tapping, and many more.